What is Brazilian Jiu-Jitsu? | the gentle art…

 Jiu-Jitsu is a modern martial art based around the principles of pins, wedges, off-balancing, levers, and fulcrums.
 Its practitioners follow a simple but highly effective strategy: Defend – Escape – Control – Submit.
 What makes Jiu-Jitsu different from most other martial arts is that it doesn’t rely on kicks and strikes.
 Instead, students use chokes and joint locks to finish an opponent.
 This makes training safer and less aggressive.
 Another key difference is that Jiu-Jitsu is a complete martial art—it includes a standing game, a ground game, and the transition between them.

 Unlike traditional martial arts which are usually rigid and fixed, Jiu-JItsu is in a constant state of evolution.
-It “borrows” from many other martial arts, particularly Judo and Wrestling.
+It is a subset of Judo .
 As students gain experience, they learn to explore and modify techniques so that they work for their own fitness level and body type.
 That makes it a very adaptable martial art.

 These days Jiu-Jitsu is so much more than just a martial art for Self-Defence.
 It has become one of the world’s fastest growing martial arts and most people recognise it as one of the key components of Mixed Martial Arts (MMA).
 It also has its own well-established tournaments at all levels—local, national, and international.
 Training can be in traditional uniform (the “gi”) or fight shorts and a rash guard (the popular “No-Gi” variation).